 How to Leverage Team Fundraising to Engage Corporate Partners

-One of the many benefits of peer-to-peer fundraising is that it allows your nonprofit to kick up engagement and excitement through team fundraising.
+One of the many benefits of a peer-to-peer fundraising platform is that it allows your nonprofit to kick up engagement and excitement through team fundraising.
 This ability to foster friendly competition among participants can benefit any of your campaigns, but it becomes especially powerful when you leverage it to attract corporate partners.

 Soccer in the Streets, an organization that uses the sport to cultivate young leaders and healthy communities, executes this strategy with their annual Corporate Cup peer-to-peer campaign.
 Their recent Corporate Cup engaged top companies like Salesforce, Deloitte, and Microsoft and raised over $60,000, despite the challenges presented by the pandemic.

 We had the opportunity to sit down with Community Engagement Manager Erik Nelson to break down how the organization engages and motivates participants throughout the duration of their campaign.
 Dive into these insights below and apply them to activate corporate partners for your own nonprofit through team peer-to-peer fundraising.

 When and How to Recruit Corporate Partners for Team Fundraising

 While Soccer in the Streets’ other peer-to-peer campaigns typically activate team captains from within their community to recruit players and participants, the Corporate Cup taps into corporate giving programs and activates each business as a fundraising team.

 The organization promotes the campaign as an opportunity for businesses to create an external team-building experience for their staff, while also offering a fun way to compete against other corporations in similar industries.